dl4all/dl4all.github.io/README.md

 # About

 A machine learning study group.
+See the projects developed [here](https://github.com/dl4all).

 - [Blog](./blog)